maziac/DeZog/documentation/Usage.md

 But please note: The history stores only the register values and stack contents.
 I.e. the memory or other HW state is not stored.
 So whenever a memory location is changed from the program code in reverse debugging this will not be reflected in e.g. the memory view.
-You can only rely on the register values.
+You can only rely on the register values, though.

 #### History Spot